bitshifter/glam-rs/README.md

   `scalar-math` feature.
 It should work between all other builds of `glam`.
   Endian conversion is currently not supported
 * [`bytecheck`] - to perform archive validation when using the `rkyv` feature
-* [`break-determinism`] - By default, glam attempts to provide bit-for-bit identical results on all platforms.
-Enabling this feature will intentionally break determinism to enable platform specific optimizations that may not be identical to other platforms.**Intermediate libraries should not use this feature and defer the decision to the final binary build**.
+* [`fast-math`] - By default, glam attempts to provide bit-for-bit identical results on all platforms.
+Using this feature will enable platform specific optimizations that may not be identical to other platforms. **Intermediate libraries should not use this feature and defer the decision to the final binary build**.

 [`approx`]: https://docs.rs/approx
 [`bytemuck`]: https://docs.rs/bytemuck